 Indoor air sampling may be conducted to evaluate the vapor intrusion pathway.
-This sampling would evaluate whether chemicals have migrated from the subsurface and into the indoor air of structures located above the contamination.
+Chemicals may have migrated from the subsurface and into the indoor air of structures located above the contamination, or chemicals may be present as a result of indoor sources of air contamination.
+Attribution to a source cannot be made until other information is gathered of possible external or internal releases of chemicals to the indoor air.
 It is generally desirable to conduct concurrent sampling of other media, such as sub-slab soil gas, outdoor air, or groundwater.
 Sampling multiple media concurrently will give a more accurate representation of contaminant migration than that obtained from a single media.
 At many DoD sites the subsurface contamination is historic (e.g., 10-20 years old) and there is a trend towards decreasing concentrations over time (due to remediation, attenuation, or both).
 Because the subsurface concentrations exhibit a decreasing trend, indoor air concentrations would also be expected to decrease over time.